leomarcov/labadmin-script_server/README.md

 mkdir -p /home/labadmin/.ssh
 cat id_rsa.pub >> /home/labadmin/.ssh/authorized_keys

-# Private key will be used for agens in hosts
+# Private key will be used for agents in hosts
 ```